gboulant/todogo/doc/talks/talk01.rst

 Task on board - ``board``
 =========================

-This week you plan to work on the documentation (task 1) and the web site (task 3), then you can star these tasks by putting them on the
+*"This week you plan to work on the documentation (task 1) and the web site (task 3)"*, then you can star these tasks by putting them on the
 board:

 .. code:: shell